Goubermouche/VFD/Documents/SoftwareRequirementSpecification.md

 <!--REQUIREMENTS-->
 # 5. Non-Functional Requirements
 ## 5.1 Performance
+It is of vital importance that the application and the included fluid simulations run at a reasonable framerate on aptly equipped systems.
 ## 5.2 Security
+N/A
 ## 5.3 Reliability
+The application should run without crashing or uncalled-for stuttering.
+The risk of memory leaks should also be minimized.
 ## 5.4 Project Documentation
+The project will eventually provide a Github wiki page that will explain its core concepts and inner workings.
 ## 5.5 User Documentation
+The project's [wiki page](#54-project-documentation) will also include a section on proper usage of the application.